 The Campus Director is responsible for overseeing these measures and that they are applied appropriately to ensure the safety and well-being of the victim.
+(Tel 00 34 914482488 or 668102281 icampbell@schiller.edu)

 PRESS CHARGES.

 There is no requirement that you press charges.
 If sufficient evidence exists, the Prosecutor's Office may decide to press charges and may require you to testify.
 If you press charges, you likely will be interviewed by the police again, perhaps by a detective.